top of page

 Stand Out Indie

-Every month, I highlight a stand-out indie book that deserves more attention, and this September, that spotlight goes to The Mannequins.
-From the very first page, it grips you with its chilling psychological suspense, vivid atmosphere, and unforgettable characters.
+Every month, I highlight a stand-out indie book that deserves more attention.
+This September, that spotlight goes to The Mannequins.
+From the very first page, it grips you with chilling psychological suspense, vivid atmosphere, and unforgettable characters.
 Dark, layered, and utterly unputdownable, it’s the kind of debut that reminds us why indie authors continue to deliver some of the most thrilling reads out there.
 The Mannequins releases on 31st October, just in time for some spine-tingling autumn reading.

 Book cover on tablet: mannequin standing, seated figure with head in hands.
 Red quote box praises novel's depth and tension.
 Lucy Brighton logo.